albertlauncher/documentation/src/_docs/python.md

 ## Deployment

 The extension checks its data directories for a directory called `modules`.
 The name of a data directory is the id of the extension.
-I the case of the Python extension this is `org.albert.extension.python`.
+In the case of the Python extension this is `org.albert.extension.python`.
 The data directories reside in the data directories of the application defined by [Qt](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
 Hence the external extensions would be looked up in the following directories (in this order):

 * ~/.local/share/albert/org.albert.extension.python/modules
 * /usr/local/share/albert/org.albert.extension.python/modules